-The following examples are not intended to illustrate good programming style, as delay, lazy, and force are mainly intended for programs written in the functional style.
+The following examples are not intended to illustrate good programming style, as delay, force, and delay-force are mainly intended for programs written in the functional style.
 However, they do illustrate the property that only one value is computed for a promise, no matter how many times it is forced.

 '''

 (define count 0)

 (define p

 (delay (begin (set! count (+ count 1))

 (if (> count x)

 count

 (force p)))))

 (define x 5)

 a promise

 р

+(force p)

 6

-(force p)

 a promise, still

 р

 (begin (set! x 10)

+6

 (force p))

-6
+\rightarrow

 '''

-Various extensions to this semantics of delay, force and lazy are supported in some implementations:
+Various extensions to this semantics of delay, force and delay-force are supported in some implementations: